Aevarkan/WorldEdit-BE-Docs/docs/usage/tools.md

     `;tool stacker 10 air` would create a stacker wand that will copy blocks up to 10 times, or until it meets a block that's not air.
     If you were building underwater, you'd replace the mask with `water`.

+## Extruder Wand

+The extruder wand takes a region of blocks and pulls them out from wherever they were.
+Whether it's terrain or a structure.

+!!!
+Example

+    `;tool extruder 10` would create a extruder wand that will copy blocks in a 10 block radius towards the player.
+If you add the `-d` flag, it will push it in instead.

 ## Far wand

 The far wand is a long range version of the Selection wand.
 You mark selection points with it like usual, but you can do it from a distance.
 Created by typing `;tool farwand`.